 2. Determine what kit works best for your type of Photography

 There are various types of photography avenues that a photographer may choose to specialize in.
 This is the first thing you’ll need to determine when setting up your portable photo studio as each photography category will require different tools.
 Will you be specializing in portrait photography?
 Event photography?
-Product shots? high key lighting? low key lighting?
+Product or e-commerce photography? high key lighting? low key lighting?
 A little bit of everything, perhaps?

 Still photography will likely require more tools for a setup than event photography where you’ll likely be constantly moving around with only your camera.
 If you’re opening your range to a variety of photography types, then you’ll need a lot more equipment to accommodate different lighting needs, backgrounds, lenses, and even props.
 There are as many as 28 photography types and styles and each one requires its own unique setup.
-For a more in-depth description of these, you can find articles like this boudoir photo ideas article.
+For a more in-depth description of these, you can find articles like these boudoir photo ideas and family photo ideas articles.
 If you’re still trying to figure out what route to take, here are a few photography types to consider:

 - Portrait and Headshot photography